ChrLipp/waste_at_bmv/readme.md

 ## What is it?

-BMV stands for "Burgenländischer Müllverband".
+BMV stands for "Burgenländischer Müllverband" (something like "Burgenland Waste Association").
 This means that this integration is only useful for you if you live in Burgenland!

-BMV provides the schedules on it's homepage: https://www.bmv.at/service/muellabfuhrtermine.html
+BMV provides the waste pickup schedules on it's homepage: https://www.bmv.at/service/muellabfuhrtermine.html

-This integration scrapes the homepage and provides three sensors which will hold the next dates for the BMV waste schedule (the bold info on the homepage).
+This integration scrapes the homepage and provides three sensors which will hold the next dates for the BMV waste pickup schedule (the bold info on the homepage).

 ## Installation

-### 1. Automatically via HACS
+### 1. Via HACS (recommended)

 Make sure the HACS component is installed and working.